Merri/alku/README.md

 - Ideal for sites that are written in plain HTML or in markdown: you get good looking content by default when you use semantic elements.
 - Familiarity: you know browser defaults, they are mostly retained.
-- Compatibility: as defaults are mostly retained these styles work well with other CSS tools that don't repend on resets.
 - Opt-in resets: utilities do resets.
 Use utilities for UI development.
 - Typography: lots of font stacks to choose form.